Overview

 • Passively managed funds including index funds and ETFs from low-cost leaders provide

-a greater likelihood of success than actively managed funds and should represent the
+a greater likelihood of success than actively managed funds.

 • Driving costs out of the investment process allows clients to retain more of their wealth.